-The Office of Field Experiences arranges placements in nine partnership school districts to accommodate student teachers and students in field experiences in Education 2202 and Education 3304.
-The office builds collaborate relationships with their collaborating teachers, the school districts and local school personnel, the university faculty and the community.
+The Office of Field Experiences arranges placements in nine partnership school districts to accommodate student teachers, TOSS students, and students taking EDUC 2110, 2120, 2130, INED 3304, ECE 3320 and 3340.
+The Office of Field Experiences builds collaborative relationships with collaborating teachers, local school administrators, school districts and the community.

-Center for Service, Outreach and Partnerships
+Center for Service, Outreach and Partnerships (S.O.A.P.)